jlink/how-to-specify-it/docs/README.md

             right: NIL]
 ```

-> Thus, at first sight, there is nothing to indicate that the bug is in insert; all of insert, delete and union can return invalid trees!
-However, delete and union are given invalid trees as inputs in the tests above, and we cannot expect them to return valid trees in this case, so these reported failures are “false positives”.
+> Thus, at first sight, there is nothing to indicate that the bug is in `insert`; all of `insert`, `delete` and `union` can return invalid trees!
+However, `delete` and `unin` are given invalid trees as inputs in the tests above, and we cannot expect them to return valid trees in this case, so these reported failures are “false positives”.
 >
-> The problem here is that the generator for trees is producing invalid ones (because it is defined in terms of insert).
+> The problem here is that the generator for trees is producing invalid ones (because it is defined in terms of `insert`).
 We could add a precondition to each property, requiring the tree to be valid, as in:

 ```java
 @Property